Hierarchical Mixture of Finite Mixtures: Predictive distributions

 Without loss of generality, consider a new client entering the first restaurant, where $n_1$ customers are currently seated.
 This $(n_1+1)$-th client can $(i)$ choose an already existing table, or $(ii)$ sit to a non-existing table.
 Note that, as detailed in \Cref{subsection:CRFP}, we distinguish between empty and non-existing tables.
-The latter refer to tables that do not appear in any restaurant of the franchise, while we admit the possibility of having tables with no clients in some restaurant as long as at least one customer in the whole franchise is seated in the corresponding table, see \Cref{fig:tavoli}.
+The latter refers to tables that do not appear in any restaurant of the franchise, while we admit the possibility of having tables with no clients in some restaurants as long as at least one customer in the whole franchise is seated at the corresponding table, see \Cref{fig:tavoli}.

 As far as the proof of \Cref{eqn:app_pred_general} is concerned, considering case $(i)$: we compute the probability of sitting to table $k$, $k=1,\dots,K$, where dish $\theta^{**}_k$ is served.
 This probability equals